Building Blocks of CSS-Inheritance, Cascading, and Specificity

 More stories

 GPS in Android as a Library Module Published on Jitpack via Github.
-Part 1
+Part 2

-How to create a GPS library model in android and add Java class to implement GPS.
+Part 2 of how to create a GPS library model in android and add Java class to implement GPS, which includes methods to test created library in app.

 Read more